This recipe for Galician polbo á feira will transport you right to northwest Spain.

 Boiling cauldrons of octopus

 The cuisine of Galicia, the region of northwest Spain bordering the Cantabric Sea in the north and the Atlantic Ocean in the west, boasts a profound sea footprint, represented in wider Spanish gastronomy via foods like mussels, vieiras (scallops), octopus, and the internationally esteemed percebes (goose barnacles).
-With such raw materials, it’s not surprising that Galicia’s food scene is a tourist attraction in its own right—just ask the thousands of hungry pilgrims arriving to Santiago de Compostela after their journey through the Way of St. James.
+With such raw materials, it’s not surprising that Galicia’s food scene is a tourist attraction in its own right.
+Just ask the thousands of hungry pilgrims arriving to Santiago de Compostela after their journey through the Way of St. James.

-Polbo á feira
+Polbo á Feira Recipe

 1.5 kg (3.3 lbs) frozen octopus